-Cloudy Rhodes was born in a little house in Bondi, to hippy parents who named her after the sky.
-By the time she was 9-years-old she was a pro surfer, and spent the rest of her childhood travelling the world in the pursuit of waves and success.
+Cloudy Rhodes was born in a little house in Bondi, Australia to hippie parents who named her after the sky.
+By the time she was 9-years-old she was a pro surfer, and spent the rest of her childhood traveling the world in the pursuit of waves and success.
 She's a pure manifestation of what we imagine the ideal Australian existence is.
 But sitting beyond the waves day after day, she began to want something more than swells.

 While she's technically still a professional, she hasn't surfed competitively for years.
 Today she focuses on photography and film, although her sunbaked style borrows heavily from her salt-crusted youth.
 Just as she detangled herself from a coastal dream, her work also presses to be about more than sand and sun.

 As a young gay woman she wants to bring the innate romance of her life and work to queer narratives.
 Discontent with how LGBT stories seem fated to be tragedies, she's out make beautiful and sweet offerings about queer kids and the ones they love.